 Pixar’s Inside Out

-Inside Out is a Pixar animated film that personifies the main character’s emotions.
 In the film, Anger, Fear, Disgust, Sadness, and Joy are characters themselves with a range of emotions.
 As Riley, the human character with these emotions navigates big changes in her life, viewers see the personalities of her emotions.

 How to Use Personification in Your Writing

-Regardless of the genre you enjoy writing in, you can use personification. in the examples above, you can see that personification was used in a film script and a short poem, demonstrating the versatility of this poetic device.
+In the examples above, you can see that personification was used in a film script and a short poem, demonstrating the versatility of this literary device.

-If you’re struggling with how to personify things, follow these steps to get started.
+If you’re struggling with how to personify things, follow these steps to get started:

-1. Identify what you want to personify (object, animal, etc.)
+- Identify what you want to personify (object, animal, etc.)

-3. Revaluate – do your qualities match with your object?
+- Revaluate – do your qualities match with your object?
 For example, the sun might not “send cold” but it could “send a warm hug.”

-4. Write it out and read it aloud.
+- Write it out and read it aloud.
 Personification should make your writing feel more alive, after all, you are infusing it with human traits!

 Personification Exercise